ArjanCodes/examples/datetime/OUTLINE.md

 By default, datetime is timezone-naive: it doesn't take timezones into account unless you explicitly indicate that it should.

-Over the past few years a lot of things have been improved like adding support for parsing ISO 8601 strings, but there are still some functionalities that are missing from datetime, in particular humanizing dates and timespans.
+Now, over the past few years a lot of things have been improved in the datetime package like adding support for parsing ISO 8601 strings, but there are still some functionalities missing, such as humanizing dates and durations.

-So, over the years, people have developed alternatives to datetime, packages such as Arrow, Delorean and Pendulum.
+People have developed alternative packages that deal with dates and times such as Arrow, Delorean and Pendulum.
 These packages generally offer a nicer interface than the standard datetime package.
-I won't go into detail for each of these packages since they all mostly try to solve the same limitations, but I am going to take a closer look at Pendulum.
+I won't go into detail for each of these packages since they all mostly try to solve the same limitations, but I am going to take a closer look at Pendulum today.

 Pendulum provides a drop-in replacement for the datetime class, but adds simpler timezone handling, datetimes are timezone-aware by default, and it has a bunch of extra features such as localization, or being able to easily write a human-readable version of a timespan.

 Let's take a look at how Pendulum works.
 But before I do that, I'd really appreciate if you would take the "time" to hit the like button if you're enjoying this video so far.
-It's going to help YouTube recommend my content to others as well.
+It's going to help YouTube recommend my content to others.

 # Show pendulum example